csjssq/privacy-comment-detection/README.md

 The `classifier_contrast/` directory contains scripts and tools for comparing different classification models.
 It provides an environment to train, evaluate, and compare the performance of various classifiers.

+### Supplementary Material

+The `supplementary_material/` directory contains some appendix tables with detail data dashboard in our project.

 ## Contributing